yeti-switch/doc/docs/en/yeti-ui.rst

 YETI allows to use outgoing SIP registrations on remote vendor's or customer's equipment.

-**Registration** attributes:
+**Registration**'s attributes:
     Id
         Unique Registration's id.
     Name
 	    Name of this registration.
     Enabled
-        disabled registrations will be ignored.
+        Disabled registrations will be ignored.
     Pop
         Point of presence for registration requests.
     Node
         Node which will hold registration.
-    Transport protocol.
+    Transport protocol
-        SIP transport protocol which will used for send request.
+        SIP transport protocol which will be used for send request.
     Domain
         RURI,From domain part.
     Username